-On June 4, 1981, Herb Brooks got his first NHL job was he named the new Rangers’ head coach, replacing Craig Patrick, who was named the new general manager.
+On June 4, 1981, Herb Brooks got his first NHL job when he was named the new Rangers’ head coach, replacing Craig Patrick, who was promoted to general manager.
 Brooks took the Rangers to the playoffs in each of his first three seasons.
 He was fired 35 games into the 1984-85 season, with Patrick returning to the bench for the remainder of the season.

-The Rangers took a 2-1 series lead, on June 4, 1994, with a 5-1 victory at the Canucks, in Game 3 of the Stanley Cup Final.
-After future Ranger Pavel Bure gives the Canucks a 1-0 lead just 1:03 into the game, the Rangers score five unanswered goals.
-Brian Leetch led the way with a pair of goals, to bring his 1994 postseason total up to nine.
+The Rangers took a 2-1 series lead on June 4, 1994, with a 5-1 victory at the Canucks in Game 3 of the Stanley Cup Final.
+After future Ranger Pavel Bure gave the Canucks a 1-0 lead just 1:03 into the game, New York scored five unanswered goals.
+Brian Leetch led the way with a pair of goals to bring his 1994 postseason total up to nine.

 Odds & Ends

 On that same day, the Bruins claimed former Norris Trophy winner and future Hall of Famer Tom Johnson from the Canadiens for the waiver price of $20,000.
-He would play two seasons in Boston, the final two of his 14-season NHL career.
+He played two seasons in Boston, the final two of his 14-season NHL career.

 On June 4, 1991, the Bruins named Rick Bowness as their new coach, replacing Mike Milbury, who had resigned to become the team’s assistant general manager.
 Bowness spent one season behind the bench, taking the Bruins to the Wales Conference Final.

-The Red Wings beat the Penguins 3-2, on June 4, 2008, in Game 6 of the Stanley Cup Final to win their 11th championship in franchise history.
+The Red Wings beat the Penguins 3-2 on June 4, 2008, in Game 6 of the Stanley Cup Final to win their 11th championship in franchise history.
 When captain Nicklas Lidstrom skated to center ice after the game, he became the first European-born player to receive the Stanley Cup.
 Henrik Zetterberg, who scored the game-winning goal, won the Conn Smythe Trophy for being the most valuable player of the playoffs.
-Defenseman Chris Chelios, at the age of 46, became the oldest player to ever win the Stanley Cup.
+At the age of 46, defenseman Chris Chelios became the oldest player ever to win the Stanley Cup.